burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Include Files Naming

-1. For each "C" standard library ```"X.h"``` header file, there is a corresponding C++ standard header file ```<cX>``` in C++.
+1. For each "C" standard library `<X.h>` header file, there is a corresponding C++ standard header file `<cX>` in C++.
 A standard header file whose name begins with the letter `c` is equivalent to a standard header file in the C library.
 (B. Stroustrup, Spec.
 Edition, p.
 487, 16.1.2).
 Those headers files expose different behavior in terms of using their names from the global namespace.

-2. Standard headers with naming as "X.h" defines function names in the `std` namespace and also **imports those names into the global namespace**.
+2. Standard headers with naming as `<X.h>` define function names in the `std` namespace and also **import those names into the global namespace**.

-3. Standard headers with naming as "cX" defines function names only in the `std` namespace. ([1], 9.2.2, page 247).
+3. Standard headers with naming as `<cX>` defines function names only in the `std` namespace. ([1], 9.2.2, page 247).

 ## Predefined Identifiers and Macros